Vero Beach, Florida

 For all of its mellow charm, Vero Beach has a drawback.
 In 2004, Hurricane Frances struck and caused moderate damage.
 Hurricane Jeanne, also in 2004, came close to town.
 In 2005, Hurricane Wilma landed 45 miles to the south.
 In 2016, Hurricane Matthew caused power outages, flooding and significant beach erosion.
 In 2017, Irma caused a little damage.
 In 2022, Ian brought some street flooding and strong winds.
 It is likely that the future will bring more hurricanes.

 Yet, despite the hurricane threat, Vero Beach beckons.
-Its quiet neighborhoods, miles of clean beaches and lack of young vacationers make it a rarity in Florida: an uncrowded beach town with a reasonable price tag.
+Its quiet neighborhoods, miles of clean beaches and lack of young vacationers make it a rarity in Florida: ann often uncrowded beach town with a relatively reasonable price tag.
 It is no wonder that the retirees who live here seem to love it.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.